cdobrich/btnx-config/README.md

 ## Starting btnx-config

-Older versions of Ubuntu can use the KDE application menu button to invoke the btnx-config graphical program.
-It requires the program `gksu`.
-However Debian and Ubuntu have both decided to move away from using the `gksu`, `gksudo`, `kdesu`, and `kdesudo` programs for security concerns.
-You can try to install `gksu` program IF it is available for your Linux system.
-But these programs are being gradually phased out, in favor of using the simple `sudo` command.
-Instead you should simply invoke the program from a commandline window using the more common `sudo` command:
+The latest version of BTNX-Config should use the `pkexec` command.
+The KDE menu should full support users clicking on it, which will prompt for a password for elevated privileges.

+If for some reason your system does not support 'pkexec', instead you should invoke the program from a commandline window using the more common `sudo` command:

 `sudo btnx-config`

-When the older versions of Ubuntu Linux 16.04 LTS is no longer supported by April 2021, the KDE menu button generation will be removed.

 ## Troubleshooting